 Enrollment: Students not currently enrolled in the Community Schools must first qualify for referral to Community School before they can be enrolled in the Sober Community School.
 When academic enrollment is complete, eligible students are scheduled for a family conference to complete the paperwork for enrollment into the Sober Community School.
 During this conference, expectations for student participation and family participation are clarified.
 Students must agree to comply with all program requirements.

-Student Referral Form: Students interested in applying to the Sober Community School may complete the attached form and e-mail or fax a copy to John Elfers or Greg Murphy.
+Student Referral Form: Students interested in applying to the Sober Community School may complete the attached form and e-mail or fax a copy to Tisha Aronsen or Greg Murphy.

 Your next step is to click here and get a referral form.

 Services & Activities

 Group Counseling: All students participate in one hour of group counseling each day.
 An emphasis is placed on building a community of young adults committed to the goals of the program and creating positive peer support.
 The configuration of group adheres to the requirements of at least 4 but no more than 10 students.
 The Sober School counselor and Clinic Director are co-facilitators for the group counseling.
 Topics for group counseling include: